 Counting the cost of free returns

 In today’s hyper-competitive online retail environment, the issue of the return policy is one of the toughest nuts to crack for ecommerce directors.
-By charging for returns, traditional bricks-and-mortar retailers risk exposing themselves to the wrath of consumers who expect –having been conditioned by pure-plays like ASOS – this to be a free service.
+By charging as opposed to offering free returns, traditional bricks-and-mortar retailers risk exposing themselves to the wrath of consumers who expect –having been conditioned by pure-plays like ASOS – this to be a free service.
 But do the benefits of free returns outweigh the significant impact on margin?

 According to industry experts Clear Returns, the cost of processing returns from web purchases in the UK currently stands at an unsustainable £20bn per year.
 The majority of this is down to the growing tendency for consumers to purchase multiple sizes and colours – around 20% of all purchases in the UK include these duplications.